tembolo1284/ChallengeFiles_Part18_PaulLopez/README.md

 This is the Blockchain ledger system application for Challenge 18!
 I create a Record data class that stores 3 attributes: sender, receiver, and amount.
 I specify a variable type for each.
 I modify the Block data class so it can receive my Record data as one block of the 3 attributes I gave it.
+I then go to the streamlit part of the code and change the input method by deleting the original method and adding three that allows the user to enter a sender, receiver, and amount.
+When the web application runs through streamlit one can see that there are now three input boxes for the user.
+Once the user enters values in each, I populate the ledger by putting the 3 attributes in the first column called record.
+The other columns are populated as before.
+From there one is able to validate the chain by clicking the button.
+This was such a fun challenge!

 ## Technologies